vuejs/vue-loader/docs/en/features/postcss.md

 }
 ```

-This allows the postcss configuration inside `*.vue` files to be entirely controlled by the inline config.
+This allows the PostCSS configuration inside `*.vue` files to be entirely controlled by the inline config.